yibo-geomatique/dashboard/Processes/ComputeBuildingChange.md

 ## Step 2 : Refinement and Quality Check

-This step aims at refining the evolution to identify evolutions probably related by product evolution and to perform some first quality control on the result.
+This step 2 aims at 1) tagging building changes that are probably caused by changes in the product and 2) performing a first quality check by viewing the building change data and displaying buildings and orthoimagery.

 ### Objectives